 The Hermitage is a hotel built around one of the oldest wooden houses in the Caribbean (built circa 1670) and has charming cottages scattered throughout the property.
 The Lupinacci family has owned and operated the hotel for decades and are some of the most hospitable people that you will ever meet.

 The building that houses the Alexander Hamilton Museum is in fact where Alexander Hamilton was born.
 You would think that with the incredible rise of the popular Hamilton musical there would be more people visiting.
-Yet, it is just as sleepy as it used to be.
+Yet, it is just as sleepy as it once was.
 The building was originally constructed around 1680 and was later destroyed in an earthquake in 1840.
 The building was restored in 1983.
 The museum also has general information on Nevis history and culture.
-It is not by any standards a state-of-the-art multimedia museum, but even just to stop by and admire the building and to take in the interconnects between the Caribbean and U.S. history, makes it worth the visit.
+It is not by any standards a state-of-the-art multimedia museum, but even just stopping by and admiring the building and taking in the interconnects between the Caribbean and U.S. history, makes it worth the visit.

 There are a few new things going on, but Nevis remains a sleepy island.
-It is ideal for relaxing and getting one of the best night sleeps of your life.
+It is ideal for relaxing and getting one of the best night’s sleep of your life.
 The Queen of the Caribees is most definitely worth a visit.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.

 You make the memories.
 We make the arrangements.